 To get more space out of a smaller bedroom, consider having a bed thats raised and allows for a desk/drawers, sofa etc… below.
 This is also really good fun for a child!

-Multi functional furniture works well in childrens bedrooms – I also love this bookcase/dolls house from Laura Ashley – expensive but will work for years! (and currently on sale!)
+Multi functional furniture works well in childrens bedrooms – I also love dolls house bookcases as they will work for years!

 8. Make it easy to tidy and clean